m-adisa/The-Black-Gazelle/cl48lfnt400j8q2nv76jw0ued.md

 The emails come in around 6:15 each morning and they always describe the day's project and convey other necessary information.
 On this day, the subject of the email was **"0x17.
 C - Doubly Linked Lists"**.

 I'll skip my reaction when I first saw it for now (you'll figure it out before the end of reading this, I promise).
 What you need to know is that I immediately realized that war was imminent.
-The first place I went to was [Geeks for Geeks](https://www.geeksforgeeks.org/data-structures/).
+The first place I turned to was [Geeks for Geeks](https://www.geeksforgeeks.org/data-structures/).

 *And here is your first tip as a low-level programmer:*
 > Read first.
 Always read first, even if you know what to do.